Brick & Lace: 2013–present: solo careers, talk shows and break from Brick & Lace

 As their song writing team Bloodline, they are currently working with Pharrell's artist, Leah LaBelle and Christina Millian, on her upcoming album.
 One of their Bloodline demo tracks was leaked in April, called "Geisha Girl", where Brick & Lace fans were delighted to the sisters unexpected and unofficial "return".
 One of Bloodline's singles was also recently released and is sung by artist Leah Labelle and produced by Spanish DJ, Brian Cross called "Shot Gun", which appears on Brian Cross' 2013 album as its lead single.
-Nyanda also appears on the dance hall remix version of Leah Labelle's single called "Lolita".
+Nyanda also appears on the dancehall remix version of Leah Labelle's single "Lolita".

 During the summer of 2014, Nyanda, Nailah and younger sister I-Candy were each nominated for RLM World Music Video Awards.
 Nailah won captured the Best R&B Video award with her song "Stand Up."
 Nyanda won the Best Dance Music Video award with her song "I Love Sax."
 She also won Best Female Artist and was featured on the Best Reggae Music Video winning song "Like a Pro" which was won by The Wizard.

 During that year, Nyla also released her second single called "Body Calling" and a music video for it, directed by Rona Cohen.
-She also collaborated with Reggae/ Dancehall icon Sean Paul on "Pornstar", a racy dance anthem from his Full Frequency album, and African artist Redsan, on "Touch Me There".
+She also collaborated with Jamaican Reggae/Dancehall musician Sean Paul on "Pornstar," and African artist Redsan on "Touch Me There".
 Nyanda also worked with Ian Thomas on "Run Away".
 Nyanda and Nyla later reunited in November, as Brick & Lace once again, and went on to tour Australia.

-2015 saw the start of both Nyanda and Nyla, joining their elder sister Tasha, to create their own Production called 'Chit Chat'; an online talk show, which is featured on YouTube, with a new episode airing every week.
+2015 saw the start of both Nyanda and Nyla, joining their elder sister Tasha, to create their own production, an online talk show called Chit Chat.
 Chit Chat combines humor and style, touching on the latest fashions, news and trends.
+It was featured on YouTube, with a new episode airing every week.

-On March 23, 2015, it was revealed that Nyla was working with Major Lazer on a song entitled "Light It Up", which will be featured on Lazer's 'Peace Is The Mission' album, released June 1; the song peaked at number 50 in Austria.
-The Light It Up Remix with Fuse ODG was released later on this year and charted as a European Single.
-Nyanda collaborated with TommoProduction from Romania, and spawned her two Singles, "Put It On Me" and the Chart-topping "All My Love".
+On March 23, 2015, it was revealed that Nyla was working with Major Lazer on a song entitled "Light It Up", which was featured on Lazer's 'Peace Is The Mission' album, released June 1; the song peaked at number 50 in Austria.
+The Light It Up Remix with Fuse ODG was released later on that year and charted as a European Single.
+Nyanda collaborated with Romanian artist TommoProduction on two singles, "Put It On Me" and the chart-topping "All My Love".